Karamba Diaby: 2017 coalition agreement

 In the negotiations to form a fourth coalition government under Chancellor Angela Merkel following the 2017 federal elections, Diaby was part of the working group on migration policy, led by Volker Bouffier, Joachim Herrmann and Ralf Stegner.

 20th German Bundestag

 In the 2021 German federal election, he won a direct mandate in the constituency of Halle.

 In the 2021 election of the German federal parliament, Karamba Diaby won for the first time directly his constituency of Halle.
 With 28.8 percent of the votes in the first round, Diaby beat Christoph Bernstiel, who received 20.7 percent of the votes also during the first round.

 In the 20th German Bundestag, he is a full member of the Committee for Economic Cooperation and Development and of the Committee for Foreign Affairs.
 He also has a membership in the Subcommittee on Global Health and in the Franco-German Parliamentary Assembly.
 The parliamentary group on West Africa is chaired by him and in the Subcommittee on International Climate and Energy Policy he is a substitute member.

+Diaby has been subject to racist abuse and death threats and announced in 2024 that he would not be seeking re-election in the 2025 federal election.